gobbez/ChessBot_Zoe/README.md

     <td>
       <h1>Main Features</h1>
       <ul>
-        <li>Stockfish 17 with various thinking time based on opponent Elo and position</li>
+        <li>Stockfish 17 that change its thinking time and strength level based on the opponent Elo and position</li>
         <li>Personalized Opening Repertories to let the Bot follow your preferite lines (work in progress)</li>
         <li>Bot can play multiple games and you can configure bullet too (as of now it's more into blitz or longer)</li>
-        <li>You can configure Stockfish thinking time or implement other chess logics</li>
+        <li>You can configure Stockfish thinking time, level or implement other chess logics</li>
         <li>Ollama model to chat, interact and even teach user in the game (work in progress)</li>
       </ul>
     </td>